RISK-Global-Domination/RISK-Global-Domination/README.md

 # Roadmap Ahead
 - Work on known issues of milestone 4
-- Continue improving the game after course is over and add additional features like a graph for representing countries, etc.
+- Continue improving the game after course is over and add additional features like a graph for representing countries and much more!